For human rights to improve, they need to be measured.

-HRMI’s ultimate goal is to make people’s lives better by encouraging more respect for human rights, and equipping human rights defenders with better data tools.
+HRMI’s ultimate goal is to make people’s lives better by encouraging more respect for human rights.
+HRMI’s role in this global mission is to equip human rights defenders, governments, investors, media, and people in general with better data tools.
+HRMI’s annual scores help people better understand how governments are treating people, and press for improvements.

 HRMI was founded by Anne-Marie Brook, K Chad Clay, and Susan Randolph.
-Brook is an economist based at Motu; Clay is a political scientist focusing on civil and political human rights based at the University of Georgia, USA; and Randolph is a development economist specialising in economic and social human rights, based at the University of Connecticut, USA.
+Brook is an economist and Fellow at Motu, heading up a small operations team in Wellington.
+Clay is a political scientist focusing on civil and political human rights, and measurement methodology, based at the University of Georgia (UGA), in the United States, where he is also the director of UGA’s Center for the Study of Global Issues (GLOBIS), which is HRMI’s main US base of operations.
+Randolph is a development economist specialising in economic and social human rights, and Professor Emerita at the University of Connecticut, US.

-They have now produced two annual updates of human rights scores for countries around the world, which are publicly available on their Rights Tracker.
+HRMI has now produced four annual datasets of human rights scores for approximately 200 countries around the world, which are publicly available on their Rights Tracker.

 HRMI collects its own data for civil and political rights, using a survey of human rights experts in each country.
-In 2020 the number of survey countries will rise to over 30.
+In 2021 there were 39 countries in the survey; more are added each year as funding is secured.

-This data allows NGOs, international organisations, national human rights institutes, and members of the public or citizen sector groups to see the big picture more easily and assist them in promoting change.
-It also gives governments an objective perspective on their own performance, highlighting areas of strength and weakness.
+HRMI’s human rights scores allow NGOs, international organisations, national human rights institutes, the private sector, and members of the public or civil society groups to see the big picture more easily and assist them in promoting change.
+They also give governments an objective perspective on their own performance, highlighting areas of strength and weakness.
 For in-depth information, please visit the HRMI website.

 As a highly respected independent charitable trust with good international connections, Motu is well placed to co-host this work.
 In addition, New Zealand is highly respected on the world stage for our human rights record and is an ideal country in which to base independent and transparent reporting.

-HRMI's aim is to produce a suite of metrics that become the global go-to measures of human rights.
+As HRMI grows, HRMI’s aim is to further expand its suite of metrics, so that it covers all countries, and all rights in international law.
 But this is not an end in itself.

-By enabling a more rigorous and evidence-based approach, HRMI’s vision is to help to deepen understanding of what works and what doesn’t, in order to facilitate more effective and collaborative solutions to complex global human rights challenges.
-More on HRMI's key activities and what it will produce is here.
+By enabling a more rigorous and evidence-based approach to human rights monitoring, HRMI’s vision is to help to deepen understanding of what works and what doesn’t, in order to facilitate more effective and collaborative solutions to complex global human rights challenges.

 Everything HMRI produces is freely and openly available online under a Creative Commons Attribution copyright licence.